-- The committee must consist of at least three University of Pittsburgh faculty members, one of which must be the students' academic advisor or the designated thesis advisor. - Half or more of the members must be on the core faculty list of at least one SPH department. - One of the Pitt faculty on the committee must not be on the core list from the student's department. - Thesis committee chair need not be on the core list of the student's department. - Graduate faculty status is not required.
+- The committee must consist of at least three University of Pittsburgh faculty members, one of which must be the students' Program Director or the designated Thesis Advisor in the Department of Epidemiology. - Half or more of the members must be on the core faculty list of at least one SPH department. - One of the Pitt faculty on the committee must not be on the core list from the student's department. - Thesis committee chair need not be on the core list of the student's department. - Graduate faculty status is not required.
 The Master's Program Director will provide information about committee member selection and instructions for obtaining committee composition approval during academic advising.
 Subsequent changes in committee composition must be similarly approved.